 - Suicidal thoughts

 Three decades ago, it was believed that mental health issues should be treated separately from substance use disorders.
-As addiction expert Rick Kruszynski put it: This led to people with comorbidities being “bounced back and forth” between facilities while little to no progress was being made.5
+As addiction expert Rick Kruszynski put it: This led to people with comorbidity being “bounced back and forth” between facilities while little to no progress was being made.5

 Today, Integrated Dual Disorder Treatment (IDDT) provides specialized and intensive addiction treatment for people with co-occurring disorders.
 Programs that utilize IDDT effectively blend psychological resources with addiction education and social development.3 These treatments help address the underlying issues of both disorders while also treating the person as whole.